flaxandteal/dewret/docs/workflows.md

 the value that you have set it to.
 This only works for basic types (and dict/lists of those).

+**Important:** global parameters should be treated as **read-only** and must not be updated.
-While global variables are implicit input to the Python function **note that**:

-1. in CWL, they will be rendered as explicit global input to a step
+While global variables are implicit input to the Python function **note that** in CWL, they will be rendered as explicit global input to a step.
-2. as input, they are read-only, and must not be updated

 For example:
 ```python